opentext/storyteller/docs/stl/driver.md

 ## Resources

 *Resources* represent mainly rasterized data - it can be rasterized *Pages* or alternatively more fine-grained structures like *Areas*.
-All *Resources* are kept under the `stl:resources` element and `stl:resource` element represents individual resources.
+All *Resources* are kept under the `stl:fixtures` element and `xp:fixture` element represents individual resources.

 In current version *Resources* just represent rasterized page backgrounds, so right now there is a one-to-one correspondence between
-`stl:page` and `stl:resource` elements.
+`stl:page` and `xp:fixture` elements.
 Resources could in principle be embedded directly under the `stl:page` element, but we chose to kept them separately from *Layout* hierarchy.

 There are several reasons why we decided to keep them separate in the XML structure:

 -   *Readability* - it is more human readable if we do not mix the layout hierachy information with raw image data
 -   *Flexibility* - there is a possibility to request just *layout info* without any raster.
-    In such case the whole `stl:resources` section is omitted and `stl:page` structure remains intact
+    In such case the whole `stl:fixtures` section is omitted and `stl:page` structure remains intact
 -   *Addressability* - if there is a resource identification schema introduced in XML then it can be easily reused in HTML (resource *IDs* are used as `#ids` for CSS selectors)
 -   *Implementation* - in rendering pipeline the *Layout Collector*